 SPEA master's students are invited to participate in a semester exchange program with the University of Augsburg's Global Business Management Program (GBM).
 The GBM Program offers a unique view on both the business aspects and political policy background of management decisions.
 Germany is an economic powerhouse within the European Union, and its economic business models are mimicked around the globe.

-Graduate Exchange: Augsburg University
+SPEA Graduate Exchange: University of Augsburg

-Augsburg University's campus and the surrounding area
+The University of Augsburg's campus and the surrounding area

 - Course Options

-As a SPEA masters student in this program, you'll be able to delve into the world of global theories, while exploring several different international viewpoints for an entire semester.
+As a SPEA master's student in this program, you'll be able to delve into the world of global theories, while exploring several different international viewpoints for an entire semester.
 You'll have the opportunity to take classes with German students and fully immerse yourself in the Bavarian culture, all while studying in Augsburg, one of Germany’s oldest cities.

 - Who May Apply

-While studying at Augsburg University, you will live in a student apartment provided by the university.
-A single apartment or individual room can be leased based on your preference.
+If you choose to utilize university housing options, a single apartment or individual room can be leased based on your preference.
 All of the rooms are fully furnished and internet access is available for an additional monthly fee.
 Apartments come with a personal bathroom and a kitchenette.
 You will have access to washers and dryers which are located in each housing complex, as well several cafeterias and cafes available on campus.

 A student ID card will be issued to you upon arrival in Germany, giving you access to Augsburg’s public transportation, the university library, and dining services.

 For this semester exchange program, you will pay tuition at Indiana University (no tuition will be paid to the University of Augsburg).
 You will be responsible for covering your own overseas expenses including airfare, food, and housing.
 The University of Augsburg estimates roughly $700 dollars a month should cover food, housing, study materials, and incidentals.
 Your biggest variable is housing.